k8ssandra/k8ssandra/docs/content/en/docs/topics/restore-a-backup/_index.md

 * If you'll use AWS S3, before proceeding with the configuration described below, verify that you know the `aws_access_key_id` and `aws_secret_access_key` values.
 Or  contact your IT team if they manage those assets.
 You'll provide those details in an edited version of the [medusa-bucket-key.yaml](./medusa-bucket-key.yaml) file.
 For information about the S3 setup steps, see this helpful [readme](https://github.com/thelastpickle/cassandra-medusa/blob/master/docs/aws_s3_setup.md).

-* If you haven't already, add and update the following repo, which includes in one chart all the settings for K8ssandra plus Backup and Restore settings:
+* If you haven't already, add and update the following repo, which has in one chart all the settings for K8ssandra plus the backup/restore settings:

 ```
 helm repo add k8ssandra https://helm.k8ssandra.io/